Azure/BatchExplorer/docs/models.md

 ### Step 4(If applicable): created nested Record
 In the case some of the attributes are other models(Record).
 Then you'll need to do the following to make sure they are initialized correctly

+**Important If the model has some attributes with complex object as type.
+Write another model(Extending record) for it.**

 ```typescript
 // Add this constructor